BIBB Logo

 The certificate of conformity is required in the following situation:

 The certificate of conformity is issued for foreign professional qualifications with automatic recognition.
-Individuals receive the certificate of conformity from the competent authority of their home member state.
+Individuals receive the certificate of conformity from the competent authority in the country of origin.

 Certificate of entitlement